Geography Careers & Salaries Program Guide

 |Job Title||Entry-Level (0-12 months)||Early Career (1-4 Years)||Mid Career (5-9 Years)||Experienced (10-19 Years)|

-Skills Gained in a Geography Program
+Skills Gained With a Geography Degree

-During a geography degree, students learn how to analyze human and physical data, like census reports, survey data, and maps.
-They work with GIS programs to gather data, design maps, and create visual portrayals of data.
+Through earning a geography degree, students learn how to analyze human and physical data like census reports, survey data, and maps.
+They work with geographic information systems (GIS) to gather data, design maps, and create visual portrayals of data.